Espeon Guide: Builds and Best Items | Pokemon UNITE

 Cooldown: 7.5s

-Total Damage: 6865 (HP Based) / 7630 (HP Based)
+Starting Damage: 6865 (HP Based)

 Has the user fire a peculiar ray in the designated direction.
 If the ray hits an opposing Pokemon, it will then split beyond the first Pokemon hit and deal damage to other opposing Pokemon in range.
 These split rays deal more damage the higher the max HP of the first Pokemon hit by the ray has its movement speed decreased or is unable to act, those same effects will be applied to the Pokemon hit by the split rays.
-Upgrade: Deals additional damage to opposing Pokemon that are unable to act.
-If Psybeam then splits beyond its initial target, its split rays will also deal additional damage to opposing Pokemon they hit and leave unable to act.

 Future Sight ImageFuture Sight